24.22.335 EVALUATION OF GRANT APPLICATIONS AND LIMITATIONS

 (a) continuing education that is necessary to maintain a license or certification;

-(b) conferences, or training that occurs in conjunction with a conference;
+(b) conferences, except that training that occurs in conjunction with a conference may be permissible;

 (c) training customarily provided or required by the employer or the industry.
 This includes new employee training and training required to perform the duties the incumbent worker was hired to perform; and